 - English Proficiency: Applicants for whom English is not their native language will need to demonstrate English proficiency by submitting TOEFL (Test of English as a Foreign Language) results.
-Applicants are required to pass the TOEFL iBT exam with a minimum score of 80. - Two mandatory essays that answer the questions put forth in the application. - A list of extracurricular activities or talents demonstrating outside interests and leadership experience.
+Applicants are required to pass the TOEFL iBT exam with a minimum score of 80.
+The Office of Admission does not accept TOEFL iBT scores older than two years of the testing date. - Two mandatory essays that answer the questions put forth in the application. - A list of extracurricular activities or talents demonstrating outside interests and leadership experience.
 The activities section of the Soka online application and Common Application fulfills this requirement when filled out fully. - A \$45 nonrefundable application fee (paid by check or money order only) must be submitted with the paper application.
 If you submit your application online your fee will be reduced to \$30.
 SUA accepts College Board, NACAC, and Common Application fee waivers.
 Applicants are responsible for ensuring that a fee waiver and/or payment are sent to the Admission Office.
 Without the receipt of payment or fee waiver an applicant will be considered incomplete.